Cheryl Wheeler: Career

 In 2003, Wheeler approved the production of a double disc album, No Previous Record, which contains songs that never made it onto a commercial recording.
 Distribution of the album is free, but restricted to members of her e-mail list.

 Wheeler's two most-recent albums – Pointing at the Sun (2009) and Cheryl Wheeler Live (2012) – were released by her own record label, Dias Records.

 Wheeler's songs have been covered by a number of other artists in addition to Dan Seals and Suzy Bogguss.
 They include Kathy Mattea, Sylvia, Garth Brooks, Peter, Paul, and Mary, Bette Midler, Kenny Loggins, Melanie, Holly Near, and D.C.
 Anderson.
 Wheeler has said she doesn't purposefully write for other people, but she appreciates when others cover her songs. “[It’s] great.
 I make money if they do well,” she said.
 “But more than that, it's wonderful to have a singer you respect singing your song."

-Her song "If It Were Up to Me" (which was written shortly after the Jonesboro Massacre), with the closing line "If it were up to me, I'd take away the guns" got nationwide attention shortly after the Columbine High School massacre.
+Her song "If It Were Up to Me" (which was written shortly after the 1998 Westside Middle School shooting), with the closing line "If it were up to me, I'd take away the guns" got nationwide attention shortly after the Columbine High School massacre.
 Wheeler released the recording into the public domain to exempt radio stations from paying royalties (it was being played every hour near the high school), and Rounder Records ran a promotional campaign to donate money to the Brady Campaign each time the song was played on Adult Album Alternative radio stations.

 In 2014, Wheeler was inducted into the Rhode Island Music Hall of Fame.